 - a.
 Posey-Webster Tubes.
 Improve the entry into Alameda and Webster Street by reducing visual clutter from Caltrans signs and signs on adjacent private property and increasing tree planting in the area. - b.
 Park Street Bridge.
 Improve the Park Street entry into Alameda by upgrading the street lighting, street tree canopy, and sidewalk and bike and pedestrian connections on the Park Street side of the bridge.
 Work with the Downtown Alameda Business Association on its plan for an iconic entry arch near the Park Street Bridge. - b.c.
 High Street Bridge.
-Improve landscape treatments at this entrance in conjunction with needed improvements to the High Street/Fernside Boulevard intersection. - Avenue entry into Alameda by redesigning Tilden Way to include sidewalks, bicycle facilities, and consistent street tree plantings from Broadway to the Bridge approach.

-Remove or seismically reinforce retrofit the abandoned Fruitvale Rail Bridge, to prevent the risk of collapse on the Miller-Sweeney Bridge in the event of a large earthquake.
-(See also Abandoned Fruitvale Bridge spotlight in Health & Safety Element).
+Improve landscape treatments at this entrance in conjunction with needed improvements to the High Street/Fernside Boulevard intersection. - c.d.
+Miller-Sweeney Bridge and Fruitvale Rail Bridge.
+Improve the Fruitvale Avenue entry into Alameda by redesigning Tilden Way to include sidewalks, bicycle facilities, and consistent street tree plantings from Broadway to the Bridge approach.
+Remove or seismically reinforce the abandoned Fruitvale Rail Bridge, to prevent the risk of collapse on the Miller-Sweeney Bridge in the event of a large earthquake.
+(See also Abandoned Fruitvale Bridge spotlight in Health & Safety Element). - d.e.

-d.e.
 Bay Farm Island Bridge.
 Ensure that the design for Bridgeview Park enhances the Bay Farm Island Bridge entry onto the Main Island.
 Maintain and enhance the wooden bike/ped bridge.